Anti-Catholicism in the United Kingdom: 19th century

-Post-war period and ecumenism
+World War II, the post-war period and ecumenism

+During World War II, British public opinion was strongly in favor of the bombing of the city of Rome, including the Vatican, with several notable public figure, such as H.G.
+Wells being particularly vocal proponents of doing so.

-Since World War II anti-Catholic feeling in England has much abated.
+Since World War II anti-Catholic feeling in England has somewhat, though not entirely abated.
 Ecumenical dialogue between Anglicans and Catholics culminated in the first meeting of an Archbishop of Canterbury with a Pope since the Reformation when Archbishop Geoffrey Fisher visited Rome in 1960.
 Since then, dialogue has continued through envoys and standing conferences.

 Residual anti-Catholicism in England is represented by the burning of an effigy of the Catholic conspirator Guy Fawkes at local celebrations on Guy Fawkes Night every 5 November.
-This celebration has, however, largely lost any sectarian connotation and the allied tradition of burning an effigy of the Pope on this day has been discontinued – except in the town of Lewes, Sussex.
+In many places, this celebration has, however, largely lost any sectarian connotation and the allied tradition of burning an effigy of the Pope on this day has been discontinued – except in the town of Lewes, Sussex.
 The "Calvinistic Methodists" represented a militant core of anti-Catholics.

 As a result of the 1701 Act of Settlement, any member of the British royal family who joins the Catholic Church must renounce the throne.
 The Succession to the Crown Act 2013 allows members to marry a Roman Catholic without incurring this ban.

-Opposition to the State visit by Pope Benedict XVI to the United Kingdom can be found on that page.
+Opposition to the state visit by Pope Benedict XVI to the United Kingdom can be found on that page.

 On the 24th of October 2025, King Charles III and Pope Leo XIV prayed together during the king's visit to the Vatican, marking the first time in over 500 years that the heads of both churches have prayed together.